 Joan M. Darby practiced law in Washington, DC with the law firms of Dickstein Shapiro LLP and Blank Rome LLP,focusing on the administrative, regulatory, transactional and judicial aspects of developing projects in the natural gas industry.
 She also has experience in the airline, railroad, trucking, and maritime industries.
 She earlier served as a field attorney in the Milwaukee Regional Office of the National Labor Relations Board (NLRB) and a clerk for the NLRB Division of Administrative Law Judges.
 In 2004 and 2005, Ms. Darby served as the Deputy Director of International Bridges to Justice.
 Ms. Darby is a graduate of Wellesley College, and received her J.D. from the George Washington University Law School.

 Francis James brings over 25 years of progressive senior-level management experience in governance, rule of law, human rights, security sector reform, and post-conflict peace-building at the national and multilateral levels.
-He also brings a proven track record of leadership in both UN agency and peace-keeping mission contexts and currently coordinates an innovative joint rule of law programme in Haiti.
-He previously served as the UN Development Programme’s deputy country director in Senegal; as Director of the Justice & Human Rights Division in the UN Integrated Office in Burundi; and as a Justice & Security Sector Advisor at UNDP’s Bureau for Crisis Prevention & Recovery in NY.
+He also brings a proven track record of leadership in both UN agency and peace-keeping mission contexts and currently serves as the Resident Representative for UNDP in Gabon.
+He previously coordinated an innovative joint rule of law programme in Haiti; served as the UN Development Programme’s deputy country director in Senegal; as Director of the Justice & Human Rights Division in the UN Integrated Office in Burundi; and as a Justice & Security Sector Advisor at UNDP’s Bureau for Crisis Prevention & Recovery in NY.
 Prior to joining the UN, Francis worked for the Vera Institute of Justice, directing its international programs.
 He has practiced as a corporate attorney with Baker & McKenzie, as a public defender in the US federal courts in California, and helped train the first public defenders in Cambodia.
 He also served as a White House Fellow under President Bill Clinton.

 Mia Yamamoto has had a distinguished career in criminal law spanning over 30 years.
 She is a past chair of the Multicultural Bar Alliance, and a past chair of California Attorneys for Criminal Justice – a statewide organization of over 2500 private and public defenders, and a California State Bar Delegate to the American Bar Association.
 She has served on a number of boards and committees for groups including the Asian Pacific American Bar Association, ACLU, LA County Bar, National Lawyers Guild.
 She has conducted lectures and spoken on a number of panel discussions including the President”s Initiative on Race, the ABA, the Asian Pacific American Bar Association, CACJ/CPDA Death Penalty Seminars.
 She is called upon regularly to do commentaries in the news media on issues related to criminal and constitutional law.